MoonDevelopmentsLLC/ProjectLunar/README.md

-This currently just a copy of arcanechat's android repo, with features in r&d
+This is currently just a copy of arcanechat's android repo, with features in r&d planned for 2026